 - Electricity costs for the entire building, including all common space lighting, fans and pumps, elevator, door openers, suite heating, lighting and cooking and temporary power to the A-frames under construction were $5,000 ($41/unit) for the month of August when 110 units were occupied.

-- Offsite work is largely complete and will be complete before the end of 2018, off-site improvements to this area include:
+- Offsite work is complete and warranty periods for all work will conclude in Spring 2020, off-site improvements to this area include:

 - Replacement of stormwater and sewer manholes in the lane as part of servicing the building.